Russian speculative fiction: Films and other media

+Soviet supernatural fiction

+Literary fairy tales

-Fantasy fiction in the Soviet Union was represented primarily by children tales and stage plays.
+Supernatural fiction in the Soviet Union was represented primarily by literary fairy tales.
 Some of the early Soviet children's prose was loose adaptations of foreign fairy tales unknown in contemporary Russia.
 Alexey N. Tolstoy wrote Buratino, a light-hearted and shortened adaptation of Carlo Collodi's Pinocchio.
-Alexander Volkov introduced fantasy fiction to Soviet children with his loose translation of Frank L. Baum's The Wonderful Wizard of Oz, published as The Wizard of the Emerald City, and then wrote a series of five sequels, unrelated to Baum.
+Alexander Volkov introduced more Western fairy tale stylings to Soviet children with his loose translation of Frank L. Baum's The Wonderful Wizard of Oz, published as The Wizard of the Emerald City, and then wrote a series of five sequels, creatively unaffiliated with Baum.
 Another notable author was Lazar Lagin with Old Khottabych, a children's tale about an Arab genie Khottabych bound to serve a Soviet schoolboy.

+Literary fantasy

 Any sort of literature that dealt seriously with the supernatural, either horror, adult-oriented fantasy or magic realism, was unwelcomed by Soviet censors.
 Until the 1980s very few books in these genres were written, and even fewer were published, although earlier books, such as by Gogol, were not banned.
 Of the rare exceptions, Bulgakov in Master and Margarita (not published in author's lifetime), the Strugatskies in Monday Begins on Saturday and Vladimir Orlov in Danilov, the Violist introduced magic and mystical creatures into contemporary Soviet reality in a satirical and fabulous manner.
 Another exception was early Soviet writer Alexander Grin, who wrote romantic tales, both realistic and fantastic.
 Magic and other fantasy themes occasionally appeared in theatrical plays by Evgeny Shvarts, Grigory Gorin and Mikhail Bulgakov.
 Their plays were family-oriented fables, where supernatural elements served as an allegory.
 The supernatural horror genre, by contrast, was almost completely eliminated by censors' demands for every media to be modest and family-friendly.